-Beyond Base Pay - Using Incentives and Equity to Drive Performance ICS400
+Beyond Base Pay - Using Incentives to Drive Performance ICS400

 ** Nonprofit and public sector employees are eligible for a 15% discount on tuition for this course.

 ** If you need an alternative to registering online, please click here for information on registration procedures.

 As the pressure to “do more with less” increases, many organizations are searching for ways to more efficiently utilize compensation budgets to achieve their strategic goals.
 Directly linking pay to performance is one of the key solutions currently being discussed.
 Understanding how to link pay to performance, creating an appropriate compensation philosophy, and knowing what types of incentive pay are most effective for which groups of employees are critical to the success of incentive and merit pay programs.

 This two-day course will outline how to build the appropriate contextual framework for developing, implementing, and evaluating performance-based incentive and merit pay systems.
 Multiple, real-world scenarios illustrate how to achieve business objectives and strategic ambitions.
 Emphasis is placed on customized action plans, rather than “one size fits all” solutions.

 While this course can be taken on a stand-alone basis, the Institute for Compensation Studies (ICS) Advanced Certificate in Performance Pay, Metrics and Practice Alignment is given to recognize completion of the four courses in the certificate curriculum.